 This blog post is about the use of Alvetex Scaffold for generating models for generating in vitro 3D cell assays.

-Alvetex Scaffold models discussed below:
+Alvetex Scaffold models discussed in this post:

 - Bioengineering epithelial tissues with Alvetex

-If you want to find out how Alvetex Scaffold can be used for your cell culture experiments, you can access a full range of Alvetex protocols as well as Alvetex white papers and application notes on the REPROCELL website.
+If you want to find out how Alvetex Scaffold can be used for your cell culture experiments, you can access a full range of Alvetex protocols as well as Alvetex whitepapers and application notes on the REPROCELL website.

-|Figure 1: Alvetex Scaffold inert polystyrene membranes provide a platform to enable routine 3D cell growth.
+Figure 1: Alvetex Scaffold inert polystyrene membranes provide a platform to enable routine 3D cell growth.
 (Left) Empty Alvetex scaffold engineered into a 200-micron thick membrane.
-(Right) populated with cells to create a three-dimensional cell culture.|
+(Right) populated with cells to create a three-dimensional cell culture.

 2D vs 3D cell culture